International Community Services

 Journal Delivery Programs

-TEEAL is a full-text digital library of over 275 scientific journals addressing agriculture, biotechnology, and related sciences.
+TEEAL is a full-text digital library of hundreds of scientific journals addressing agriculture, biotechnology, and related sciences.
 Included within TEEAL are a searchable citation database and a simple interface.
 Journal coverage starts in 1993 and continues to the present.
-TEEAL is available at low cost to universities and agricultural research centers in the developing world.
-For more information, please visit www.teeal.org or email us at email@example.com.
+TEEAL is available at low cost to universities, agricultural research centers, and other non-profit organizations in the developing world.
+For more information, please visit www.teeal.org or email us at firstname.lastname@example.org.

 AGORA provides free web access to hundreds of major scientific journals in agriculture and related biological, environmental and social sciences to research institutions in the developing world.
 AGORA is led by the Food and Agriculture Organization in partnership with major scientific publishers, Mann Library and others.
 It derives from the digital agricultural library TEEAL, produced at Mann Library, and HINARI, the medical counterpart to AGORA.
 For more information, visit: www.aginternetwork.org, or contact Holly Mistlebauer, at: email@example.com.